Gross Domestic Product of Thailand. GDP growth rates. Income Disparity between the Provinces.

 The number of people working in the agricultural sector, to a large extent, explains the low GDP in the northern and northeastern region of Thailand.

 Needless to say, the income disparity, though improving, that presently exists, will continue to remain for some time and has negative social and political effects.
 Whatever side one chooses, the social and political upheaval over the last 10 years or so in Thailand, can be related to the 'awakening of the masses'.
 The genie is out of the bottle and can't be pushed back in.
-Politicians of all sides should have seen this coming a long time ago, and there is enough blame around to share between all sides.
+Politicians of all sides should have seen this coming a long time ago.